ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 It was important for AG Grid to keep backwards compatibility and still allow native JavaScript custom components as some users of AG Grid prefer providing reusable components in plain JavaScript.
 This commonly done by large organisation, e.g. banks, who have 100's of projects using AG Grid mixed with React, Angular and Vue, and want to provide common components that work regardless of the framework used.

-## Show Me Another Example - Editors
+## Show Me An Example Using Cell Editors

 When React UI is enabled, the grid will work natively with provided React Cell Editors, as well as keeping backwards compatibility and support JavaScript Cell Editors.